ThinkportRepo/big-data-on-k8s-workshop/2_lab/exercises/7_Trino/README.md

 SELECT
 a.country,
 tags,
-count(_) as HashTagCount
+count(*) as HashTagCount
 FROM
-data.twitter a
+delta.data.twitter a
 CROSS JOIN UNNEST(hashtags) AS t(tags)
 group by
 a.country,
 tags
 ) b
 LEFT JOIN (
-SELECT \* FROM cassandra.countries.population
+SELECT * FROM cassandra.countries.population
 ) c
 ON b.country=c.name
 WHERE c.under_20 > 20